I am currently an

 of development economics.
 I enjoy

-rural agricultural markets, and natural resource management and poverty
+safety, the integration of rural agricultural markets, and natural resource

 development economics at the graduate level, and introductory macroeconomics

 Before going to graduate school, I served as a